ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 NSX for vSphere (NSX-V) is designed for vSphere deployments only and is designed so a single NSX-V manager platform is tied to a single VMware vCenter Server instance.
 Basically, if you need network virtualization within your VMware environment NSX-V is most likely the appropriate solution.

-NSX Transformers (NSX-T) is a stand-alone solution that can support more than one vCenters and vSphere environments, it also supports KVM, public cloud, containers, and can be integrated into frameworks like IBM IKS and ICP, Redhat OpenShift, Pivotal, and others.
+NSX Transformers (NSX-T) is a stand-alone solution that can support more than one vCenters and vSphere environments, it also supports KVM, public cloud, containers, and can be integrated into frameworks like {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.icpfull_notm}}, Redhat OpenShift, Pivotal, and others.
 This gives you the ability to manage your SDN across more than one hypervisors, containers, and clouds with a common set of tools.

 #### Network scalability with NSX–V